EuanMcGrevey/no1okitafanbot/README.md

 # no1okitafanbot
+Node.js Discord bot that fetches gifs by user search terms from Tenor.

+# End goal
-A discord bot that provides updates on Anri Okita
+Provide updates on Anri Okita from various social media channels